Litash/cmdTicketBooking/README.md

 - Since there is no requirement about setup duplicate show.
 Assuming a show can be setup only once, once setup, it cannot be changed.

 # How to use
-Assuming you are using Window.
+Assuming you are using Windows.
 ## Prerequisite
 Maven 3
 JDK 14